lukaskellerstein/claude-dev-marketplace/plugins/security-plugin/commands/security-audit.md

 - Run `/security-audit` first to identify issues
 - Follow with `/scan-vulnerabilities` for dependency analysis
 - Use `/fix-vulnerability` to remediate specific findings
-- Implement fixes with `secure-code-expert` agent
+- Implement fixes with `security-plugin:secure-code-expert` agent

 Provide actionable, prioritized security audit reports that enable immediate remediation of critical vulnerabilities.